Sheffield station: Layout

 The National Rail station has 9 platforms, numbered 1 to 8 and 2C.
-2C, 3, 4 and 7 can be used by terminating trains only.
-1, 3 and 4 are divided into 'A' and 'B' sections to allow a brief stabling of terminating services before they are scheduled to depart.
-The station has four through roads which are used for through running or more commonly for stabling stock.
-Between platforms 5 and 6 these are known as "1-Up" and "2-Up" (they are on the "Up" or London-bound side of the station) whilst between platforms 1 and 2 are the "through road" with a direct path through the station or by a central crossover to the north end of platform 1 (1b), and "down station siding".
+2C, 3, 4 and 7 can be used by terminating trains only; 1, 3 and 4 are divided into 'A' and 'B' sections to allow a brief stabling of terminating services before they are scheduled to depart.
+The station has four through lines, which are used for through running or more commonly for stabling stock.
+Between platforms 5 and 6 these are known as "1-Up" and "2-Up" (they are on the up or London-bound side of the station), whilst between platforms 1 and 2 are the "through road" with a direct path through the station or by a central crossover to the north end of platform 1 (1b), and "down station siding".

-Prior to the 1972, multiple-aspect signalling (MAS) scheme, the southern half of the current platform 8 was called platform 9.
-Trains from the north from platform 9 could avoid trains stood at platform 8 via an additional through road.
+Prior to the 1972 multiple-aspect signalling (MAS) scheme, the southern half of the current platform 8 was called platform 9.
+Trains from the north from platform 9 could avoid trains stood at platform 8 via an additional through line.

-The Sheffield Station tram stop on the South Yorkshire Supertram network was built on top of a walled embankment high above platform 8 on the eastern side of the station.
+The Sheffield Station tram stop, on the South Yorkshire Supertram network, was built on top of a walled embankment high above platform 8 on the eastern side of the station.
 It was connected to platform 6 of the main station by a simple staircase.

 It was rebuilt and refurbished in 2002.
 A new footbridge connected the tram stop with the railway station.
 Following the opening of the new stop and platforms, the old platforms were left in situ and are only used in times of engineering works where additional platform space is needed.